The central limit theorem on nilpotent Lie groups: The three reductions

 \section{The three reductions}

 To prove the limit theorems announced earlier, we need to perform a series of reductions.
 This section is devoted to them.
 We shall show that the random product can be altered slightly (allowing a small error) in three different ways.
 First, we shall truncate the random variables in order to deal with the moment assumptions.
 Then (graded replacement) we shall replace the Lie product by the graded Lie product (for which dilations are automorphisms) and third, we shall show that we can replace the driving measure by any measure with the same moments of order at most 2 (Lindeberg replacement).
+While performing those reductions, we will need to allow moderate deviations of the random product.
+This flexibility will be used (in a weak form) to take into account the recentering in the proof of the central limit theorem in \Cref{Sec-global-thm}.
+The full extent of moderate deviations is to be used in our follow-up paper \cite{benard-breuillardLLT} where we establish the local central limit theorem.